 This is an intensive, skill-based, elementary-level course of the Chinese language.
-This course is continuation of CHIN 1010, and focuses on the acquisition of correct pronunciation and basic skills of listening, speaking, reading and writing.
+The course focuses on the acquisition of correct pronunciation and basic skills of listening, speaking, reading and writing.
 Speaking skill is the priority objective which leads the acquirement of other skills of the language.
-The goal of the course is to lay a solid foundation for students' further learning of the language at the medium level.
+The goal of the course is to lay a solid foundation for students' further learning of the language.